-Finding: The preliminary plans show the applicant will be installing a public storm water flow through planter adjacent to S River Street to treat new impervious surfaces created in the public right-of-way.
-The applicant has also shown they will be installing an extended dry basin outfall stormwater facility to treat the new private impervious surface areas.
-The stormwater will then drain into a tributary to Chehalem Creek.
-This standard will be met if all stormwater improvements necessary to service the development meet City standards and are completed, see conditions in Section 15.505.050.
+Finding: The applicant's preliminary plans and narrative address the new impervious surfaces being created by the covered playground.
+This requirement will be met if all stormwater improvements necessary to service the development meet City standards and are completed, see conditions in Section 15.505.050.